Improving home safety & accessibility for everyone

 While a bedroom is not high on the list of places accidents happen, there are still some valuable improvements you can make.

-Make your home more accessible with these extra steps
+Ensure home safety & accessibility with these extra steps

 Ask your guest about their concerns

 It never hurts to check in with your guest beforehand and see if there is anything you can do or have on hand to help their stay be more enjoyable.
+This is an often overlooked part of home safety assessment preparation.
 Send them photos of the rooms they will be using to see if they have any suggestions or needs.
 Many of us have anxiety with travel and staying somewhere new.
 This can ease of those feelings.

 If you're having a guest over to stay for a night or two, one very easy thing you can do ahead of time is to make a guest basket.
 Fill it with things that will ease any anxiety they might experience.
 Things like socks with grippers on the bottom, heating pads, water bottles, ear plugs, and eye masks, can all come in handy.